Understanding ‘Long Covid’

 Written by Jennie Harmsworth.
 Having qualified with a degree in Physiotherapy, Jennie spent more than 10-years working in intensive care and post-surgical rehabilitation at both University College London Hospital (UCLH) and Guys and St Thomas’ Hospital.

-As a vastly experienced respiratory physiotherapist, Jennie has specialist expertise in dysfunctional breathing, breathlessness management, airway clearance and chronic cough as well as a range of other respiratory conditions such as Asthma, COPD and bronchiectasis.
+As a vastly experienced respiratory physiotherapist, Jennie has specialist expertise in dysfunctional breathing, breathlessness management, airway clearance and chronic cough as well as a range of respiratory conditions such as Asthma, COPD and bronchiectasis.